How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 Solution:

-- As a reward, do something special for yourself that isn’t food, like getting a massage, a new book, or a new pair of workout clothes.
-These prizes will help you keep up positive habits without getting in the way of your exercise goals.
+• Get a massage, a book, or some workout gear as a reward.
+These rewards can help you keep up excellent habits without getting in the way of your exercises.

 10. Enjoy the Journey, Not Just the Destination